SPFSplatV2: Efficient Self-Supervised Pose-Free 3D Gaussian Splatting from Sparse Views: Related Work

 \subsection{Novel View Synthesis}

-NeRF~\cite{mildenhall2021nerf} and 3DGS~\cite{kerbl20233dgs} have demonstrated strong performance in 3D reconstruction and novel view synthesis.
-Early methods rely on dense input views for per-scene optimization~\cite{muller2022instant,fridovich2023kplane,chen2022tensorf, fridovich2022plenoxels}, whereas recent approaches focus on generalizable reconstruction from sparse-view images~\cite{chen2021mvsnerf, xu2024murf, charatan2024pixelsplat, chen2024mvsplat, tang2024lgm, zhang2024gslrm, xu2024grm, ye2025noposplat, smart2024splatt3r}.
+NeRF~\cite{mildenhall2021nerf} and 3DGS~\cite{kerbl20233dgs} have demonstrated strong performance in 3D reconstruction and novel view synthesis (NVS).
+Early methods rely on dense input views for per-scene optimization~\cite{muller2022instant,fridovich2023kplane,chen2022tensorf, fridovich2022plenoxels}, whereas recent approaches enable generalizable reconstruction from sparse-view images~\cite{chen2021mvsnerf, xu2024murf, charatan2024pixelsplat, chen2024mvsplat, tang2024lgm, zhang2024gslrm, xu2024grm, ye2025noposplat, smart2024splatt3r, ye2026yonosplat, xu2025depthsplat, lao2026lgtm}.
 Typical NVS pipelines reconstruct 3D scenes from input views and optimize them by aligning synthesized images to ground-truth targets.
-Based on their dependence on ground-truth camera poses during training and inference, existing methods can be grouped into pose-required, supervised pose-free, and self-supervised pose-free approaches, as illustrated in Fig.~\ref{fig:pipeline_comparison}.
+Based on their dependence on ground-truth camera poses during training and inference, existing methods can be grouped into pose-required, supervised pose-free, and self-supervised pose-free approaches, as in Fig.~\ref{fig:pipeline_comparison}.

-\textit{Pose-Required Methods} reconstruct 3D scenes from images given accurate poses using geometry-aware architectures~\cite{chen2021mvsnerf, xu2024murf, charatan2024pixelsplat, chen2024mvsplat, tang2024lgm, zhang2024gslrm, xu2024grm}.
+\textit{Pose-Required Methods} reconstruct 3D scenes from images given accurate poses using geometry-aware architectures~\cite{chen2021mvsnerf, xu2024murf, charatan2024pixelsplat, chen2024mvsplat, tang2024lgm, zhang2024gslrm, xu2024grm, xu2025depthsplat}.
 For example, MVSNeRF~\cite{chen2021mvsnerf} and MuRF~\cite{xu2024murf} construct cost volumes for multi-view aggregation to reconstruct radiance fields, while MVSplat~\cite{chen2024mvsplat} uses cost volumes for depth estimation to reconstruct Gaussian primitives.
-Other strategies include epipolar transformers in pixelSplat~\cite{charatan2024pixelsplat} or encoding camera poses with Pl\"ucker ray embeddings~\cite{zhang2024gslrm, tang2024lgm, xu2024grm}.
+Other strategies include epipolar transformers in pixelSplat~\cite{charatan2024pixelsplat} or encoding camera poses with Pl\"ucker ray embeddings~\cite{zhang2024gslrm, tang2024lgm, xu2024grm} or leveraging pretrained depth priors~\cite{xu2025depthsplat}.
 Despite their effectiveness, these methods depend on SfM for precise camera poses, which is computationally expensive and often unreliable in sparse-view scenarios.
 Recent pose estimation techniques~\cite{wang2024dust3r, leroy2024mast3r, zhang2022relpose, lin2024relpose++, wang2023posediffusion} mitigate some issues but still struggle in low-overlap or texture-less settings.
 Consequently, pose-required methods remain impractical for unposed reconstruction during both training and inference.